kkoutsikos/MPDD/README.md

 Refer to `config.json` for more parameters.

 ## Testing
-To test the model with default parameters, first modify the default parameters in `test.sh` to match the current task, and run:
+To predict the lables for testing set with your obtained model, first modify the default parameters in `test.sh` to match the current task, and run:
 ```bash
 bash scripts/test.sh
 ```
-After testing 6 tasks in Track1 or 4 tasks in Track2, the results will be saved to the 'test_result' folder, which you eventually need to zip and submit.
+After testing 6 tasks in Track1 or 4 tasks in Track2, the results will be merged into the `test.csv` file in `./answer_Track2/`.
+Notice that the given lables in `Testing_Files.json` are not yet true lables, the actual test lables will be used for model evaluation at the later stage of the challenge.

 # Acknowledgements
 MPDD is developed based on the work of MEIJU 2025.
 The Github URL of MEIJU 2025 is: https://github.com/AI-S2-Lab/MEIJU2025-baseline.